felipecarrillo100/postgistest/README.md

 ### Approach
 The features are stored in a database table called poi.
 Each feature is a row in the table.
-The row contains multiple columns whe one column in particular named geom contains the geometry.
+The row contains multiple columns where one column in particular contains the geometry.

-This example was designed to store 2D Point geometries in EPSG:4326 and for this it defines  geom as "geom geometry(Point,4326)".
+This example was designed to store 2D Point geometries in EPSG:4326 and for this it defines the geometry column as "geom geometry(Point,4326)".
 To increase the speed on geospatial queries a geospatial index is created for geom.

 This is the definition used for the table.